Medical Dermatology Treatment for Actinic Keratosis in Calabasas

 Side effects and post-treatment expectations for actinic keratosis

 Nearly all of these treatments options cause some redness, swelling or other temporary discolorations.
 Many of the treatments take a few days to a few weeks to eliminate the keratoses and heal.
 Sun protection is the best way to prevent these lesions.

-The sooner you seek treatment at our Calabasas Dermatology Center, the sooner we can get your skin looking like it did before these lesions started growing.
-Contact our Calabasas Dermatology Center and let’s get to work reversing your sun damage, especially before any turn into skin cancer.
+The sooner you seek treatment at our Brilliance Dermatology, the sooner we can get your skin looking like it did before these lesions started growing.
+Contact our Brilliance Dermatology and let’s get to work reversing your sun damage, especially before any turn into skin cancer.

 23501 Park Sorrento #216 Calabasas, CA 91302

 1000 Newbury Rd. #180,Thousand Oaks, CA 91320Contact

 © Brilliance Dermatology.
 Alternate Phone: (818) 222-7495